 Mixed as it was meant to sound, and released a year prior to the Island record release.

 Accept no substitute.

-Text below mashed up from allmusic and a BBC online review of Burning Spear’ ‘Marcus Garvey’.
+Text below mashed up from allmusic and a BBC online review of the Burning Spear’ ‘Marcus Garvey’ album.

 The Jamaican singer and wordsmith Winston Rodney was born in Saint Ann’s Bay.
 This is the same parish that spawned Marcus Garvey, a highly influential figurehead for black rights, whose views emanated from a particularly Afrocentric standpoint.